aurelienfalco/aurelien.falco-github.io/_pages/cv.md

 This is a unique (and fun) opportunity to do scientific mediation around astronomy and astrophysics topics to a very large public.

 Due to the urgency of the global situation, I am also trying to do what I can in terms of climate activism, both in my professional and personal lives.

+During my free time I thrive in writing and drawing but also enjoy hiking and playing games.